wp-plugins/shareyourcart/readme.txt

 Thus, you can focus on further building your business, and not on generating coupon codes.

 == Changelog ==
+= 1.2.5 =
+* Added support for WP e-commerce product variations.
+Now the user will share not only the product, but also the selected variation, thus making the message even more personal
+* The ShareYourCart button now uses SSL if the shop uses HTTPS, and normal communication if it uses only HTTP, thus being compatible with the latest Firefox / Chrome security protections
+* Fixed a bug where the ShareYourCart button is not clickable on some themes

 = 1.2.4 =
 * NEW: button now appears automatically on product pages